 2. Choose your eyeliner pencil

 I suggest that you should pick an eyeliner pencil that is soft and is in the same color or a complementary shade of your feature eyeshadow.
+Click the photo below for an example.

 3. Apply your foundation base